Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Price winner: Dashlane

-Dashlane gets an early leg up in the matchup thanks to being a competitively-priced password manager.
-While a personal plan with Keeper will cost you about 75 cents per month more than Dashlane, the former has comparable security features and ease of use.
-This could be the make-or-break decision for you.
+Dashlane gets an early leg up in this matchup thanks to being a competitively-priced password manager.
+A personal plan with Keeper will cost you $2.92 per month.
+However, Dashlane has better security features and ease of use for only about $2 more per month.
+What you value more, ease of use or cost, is going to be the make-or-break decision for you here.

 #